What Are Washington Redskins' Best Options at QB Position in 2018?

 Cousins may have merited praise for his courage under fire against the Cowboys, but the true example of his professionalism has come from how he's handled playing under the franchise tag for two years.

 He could have taken regular aim at Allen, Snyder and the rest of the Redskins' hierarchy.
-He could have dropped not so subtle hints and come-and-get-me pleas to other teams.
+He could have dropped not-so-subtle hints and come-and-get-me pleas to other teams.

 To his credit, Cousins has kept relatively quiet on the issue of his future.
-Of course, playing things close to the vest ensures all his options stay open, but it also ensures a relatively serene atmosphere for his current team.
+Of course, playing things close to the vest ensures all his options stay open, but it also ensures a relatively serene atmosphere for his team.

 Yet it's easy to believe Cousins wouldn't stay quiet if he's adorned with a third franchise tag in a row.
 It's still a viable option for the Redskins as they assess their options under center for 2018.